NorthernMan54/homebridge-alexa/README.md

   }
 ],
 ```

+* into - Device name to combine into
+* from - Device name to combine from, can be a list of multiple devices.

 #### speakers
   - Devices to configure as speakers as HomeKit currently does not have a Speaker service, and enable the alexa phase `Alexa, raise the volume on`.